The Sachs Program for Arts Innovation

 • Phone number

 Additional information about the onboarding process for suppliers and Penn’s guidelines for allowable expenses will be shared with grantees and their designated Fiscal Conduit at the time of grant disbursement.
-We will also offer advice on these issues to anyone submitting a draft application for review.
+We will also offer advice on these issues to anyone submitting a draft application for review and will host a grants disbursement information session in December 2024 during the 2025 grant cycle.

 Get in touch